rathmerdominik/pterodactyl-load-bot/README.md

 # 2gb-pterodactyl-load-bot
-Pterodactyl bot that shows current load and ressource usage of a specified Server.
+Discord bot that shows current load and resource usage of a specified Pterodactyl server.

 # Installation
 Clone the repo.

 `git clone https://github.com/rathmerdominik/pterodactyl-load-bot.git`

+Install dependencies

+`pip install -r requirements.txt`

 Then you have to create a .env and config.yaml file from the existing dist files.

-`cp config.yaml.dist config.yaml`
+`cp config.dist.yaml config.yaml`

-`cp .env.dist .env`
+`cp .dist.env .env`

 After that you have to define the values inside the .env file.